cloudflare/cloudflare-docs/content/cloudflare-one/policies/browser-isolation/setup/non-identity.md

 1. [Install the Cloudflare certificate](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/) on your devices.
 2. Connect your infrastructure to Gateway using one of the following on-ramps:
    - Configure your browser to forward traffic to a Gateway proxy endpoint with [PAC files](/cloudflare-one/connections/connect-devices/agentless/pac-files/).
-   - Connect your enterprise site router to Gateway with the [Anycast GRE or IPsec tunnel on-ramp to Magic WAN](/magic-wan/zero-trust/cloudflare-gateway/).
+   - Connect your enterprise site router to Gateway with the [anycast GRE or IPsec tunnel on-ramp to Magic WAN](/magic-wan/zero-trust/cloudflare-gateway/).
 3. Enable non-identity browser isolation:
    1. In [Zero Trust](https://one.dash.cloudflare.com/), go to **Settings** > **Browser Isolation**.
    2. Turn on **Non-identity on-ramp support**.